Somatic EMDR Therapy

 Our Process

-1. Complete an Intake Form
+1. Complete an Inquiry Form

-2. Intake & Preparation
+2. Intake Process and Preparation

 During your intake process, we’ll explore a rough outline of your treatment plan and what to expect.
 We’ll establish your goals and lay the foundation for somatic EMDR.